Param Bir Singh: Career

 on November 17, the Mumbai Additional Chief Metropolitan Magistrate court declared Singh a proclaimed offender, a first for a Mumbai police commissioner.

 He was refused relief from arrest by the Supreme Court citing reasons that a relief from arrest cannot be granted unless and until the guilty party reveals their current location.

 Singh was suspended, and the state government initiated disciplinary action against him over lapses and irregularities including unauthorized absence, as Singh failed to return to duty after his leave on health grounds lapsed on July 29.

 Personal life

 Singh is married to Savita Singh who is a law graduate and a director and partner in multiple companies.

-Their son, Rohan Singh and daughter, Raina Singh, are lawyers.
+Their son, Rohan Singh and daughter, Rainaa Singh, are lawyers.